ToolJet/ToolJet/docs/versioned_docs/version-2.22.0/widgets/file-picker.md

 ### Accept file types

 By providing types, you can make the dropzone accept specific file types and reject the others.
+Example: `{{"image/*,,application/pdf,application/msword"}}`

 ### Max size limit